Szybet/niAudio/keyboard/README.md

 "Sister" repos:
 - https://github.com/Szybet/FeatherNotes-inkbox - The app modified and used for this purpuse.
 Cool app
 - https://github.com/Szybet/Charger-controller - used with IPD ( 10-chargerController), It's the program launched at the beggining of the video.
-Set's the current and changes mode to host
+Set's the current and changes mode to host.
+WARNING: Works only on the Nia A model, anyway could burn your device down
 - https://github.com/Szybet/feather-joplin-bridge - Description in the name
 - https://github.com/Kobo-InkBox/qt5-kobo-platform-plugin - Modified for keyboard and **mouse** support
 - https://github.com/Szybet/sketch-inkbox - The sketch app that failed to launch ;p